-Cancellation policies are different with each property.
-You'll likely be offered trip insurance.
-Trip insurance, which usually costs between 1% - 5% of your standard vacation rental rate, can provide vacationers with reimbursement of their vacation costs (and subsequent vacation property costs) for any nights missed as a consequence of personal medical emergencies or storms, as well as hurricane evacuation expenses, such as a unexpected motel stay or extra gas.
+Cancellation policies vary with each vacation rental.
+You will likely be offered trip insurance.
+Trip insurance, which usually costs somewhere between 1% - 5% of your standard rental home rate, can provide vacationers with reimbursement of their vacation costs (and subsequent rental costs) for any nights missed a result of personal medical related emergencies or weather, in addition to hurricane evacuation expenses, such as a unexpected hotel stay or extra gas.

-Good luck on booking your vacation home!
-You're on the way to a wonderful vacation!
+Congratulations on reserving your vacation home!
+You're on the right path to a wonderful vacation!

 During your Stay

 - Ask questions.
-You might need guidance for a gas fireplace, Television set or spa.
-Contact your home manager.
+You might need guidance for a gas fireplace, Television set or spa tub.
+Get in touch with your property manager.
 They are there to assist.
-A phone call can save several hours of difficulties.
+A brief phone call avoids many problems.

-- Please be respectful of the local community.
-Residents will be as friendly to you as you are considerate of them.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your home.
+- Please remember to respect your neighbors. .
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.

-- Enjoy your stay!
-Ensure you protect the owner (and your things!) by keeping the vacation rental secured while you are away, just like you would in your own home.
+- Be sure to protect the property owner (and your stuff!) by keeping the vacation rental locked up when you are away, just like you would in your own home.

-- Once your things are all out, do a walk-through of the rental home to make certain no property damage occurred during your remain.
+- Once everything is out, begin a walk-through of the rental to make certain no property damage occurred in the course of your stay.
 We advise walking through with the property manager whenever feasible (often this isn't possible)..
-If the property manager is not available, ensure that you take photos of the property to record its condition.
+If the property owner is not available, make sure to take photos of the property to record its condition.